FFmpeg/FFV1/ffv1.md

 This document assumes familiarity with mathematical and coding concepts such as Range coding [@?range-coding] and YCbCr color spaces [@?YCbCr].

+This specification describes the valid bitstream and how to decode such valid bitstream.
+Bitstreams not conforming to this specification or how they are handled is outside this specification.
+A decoder could reject every invalid bitstream or attempt to perform error concealment or re-download or use a redundant copy of the invalid part or any other action it deems appropriate.

 # Notation and Conventions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.